 The Status of Proctoring at Stanford

-Per the Stanford Honor Code, proctoring is currently not required and is only permitted in courses participating in the Academic Integrity Working Group (AIWG) proctoring pilot.
+In accordance with the Stanford Honor Code, through the end of Academic Year 2025–26, proctoring is not required and is only permitted in courses participating in the Academic Integrity Working Group (AIWG) proctoring pilot.
+Beginning September 1, 2026, proctoring of in-person assessments will be permitted university-wide.

 Explore AIWG